 This hostility towards orthodox Marxism was not shown towards the British Labour Party.
 In fact, the ULR's orientation towards the Labour Party was to try and push it in a left-wing direction.
 To do this the Universities and Left Review published some documents such as 'The Insiders', a study of 'the men who rule British industry' in 1957.
 The ULR also published others outside the magazine who shared their view.
 Samuel published an article by John Hughes and Ken Alexander entitled A Socialist Wages Plan.
 Samuel called them the "New Left's most influential contribution to Labour Party thought'."

 Another orientation championed by the ULR was towards the radicalisation that was taking place inside the universities, and young people were the prime target of the editors.
 While rejecting a revolutionary Marxist perspective, they sought to attract young people to the magazine on an entirely utopian socialist basis.
 Their uncritical absorption of the method of the Frankfurt School theorists meant in essence that Samuel and the ULR shared the same theoretical premise that the working class was not an agency for revolutionary change.
 They instead took on board critical theory which saw the "emphasis moved from the liberation of the working class to broader issues of individual agency."

 Labour Review and the Socialist Labour League

 Healy's initial response to the ULR was friendly, and he sought a dialogue with them and other New Left groups.
 The ULR's hostility to Trotskyism soon became apparent.
-Samuel said "There has been a incredible mushrooming of inner-party groups.
-On the ultra-Left—the dissidence of Dissent—a dozen 'vanguard' parties, and as many tendencies and groups, compete for the honor of leading a non-existent revolutionary working class”. [iv]
+Samuel said "There has been an incredible mushrooming of inner-party groups.
+On the ultra-Left—the dissidence of Dissent—a dozen 'vanguard' parties, and as many tendencies and groups, compete for the honour of leading a non-existent revolutionary working class".

 History from Below